Fizzy Donut Bath Bombs are such a relaxing treat! They're easy and inexpensive to make for yourself to use in the bath or give as gifts!

-Next, add olive oil mixture to dry ingredients.
+Next, add the olive oil mixture to the dry ingredients.
 Add food coloring and mix until combined.
 Now, get in there and use your hands.
 Mix and squish.

-Spray alcohol (mist, not a stream) into bowl a few sprays at at time, mixing and squishing with hands as you go.* At this point the food coloring will more evenly disperse.
+Spray alcohol (mist, not a stream) into the bowl a few sprays at a time, mixing and squishing with hands as you go.* At this point, the food coloring will more evenly disperse.

-Add desired amount of nonpareils to bottom of each slot in a mini donut pan.
+Add the desired amount of nonpareils to the bottom of each slot in a mini donut pan.

 Press mixture into each cavity, firmly packing down.

-If there is overflow, slide it to the next slot and so on.
-Allow to sit for 1-2 hours.
+If there is an overflow, slide it to the next slot, and so on.
+Allow it to sit for 1-2 hours.

-Place a dish towel on top of the pan and invert onto a flat surface.
+Place a dishtowel on the pan and invert it onto a flat surface.

-Tip: If they don’t come out right away, use a spoon to gently hit the back of each slot to loosen.
+Tip: If they don't come out right away, use a spoon to hit the back of each slot to loosen gently.
 (The towel will prevent bath bombs from cracking when hitting the hard surface.)

-Finally, allow to sit for another few hours or overnight until fully hardened.
+Finally, allow it to sit for another few hours or overnight until fully hardened.

-Drop into your warm inviting bath and enjoy the fizz and lovely scent.
-When done, rinse out bathtub to remove oils and prevent any color staining.
+Drop into your warm, inviting bath and enjoy the fizz and lovely scent.
+When done, rinse the bathtub to remove oils and prevent color staining.

 Tips for Making Bath Bombs

-- You can use whatever essentials oil you prefer in this recipe.
+- You can use whatever essential oil you prefer in this recipe.
 Lavender is one of my favorites.

 - For variety, you can change the color of your donut bath bombs by using a different food coloring.

-- For best results, make sure you pack your bath bomb mold (almost overpack it) tightly with your mixture.
+- Make sure you pack your bath bomb mold (almost overpack it) tightly with your mixture for best results.

 - Another tip, give your bath bomb plenty of time to harden.
-If you take it out of the mold too soon, it may crumble.
+It may crumble if you take it out of the mold too soon.

-- Trouble Shooting: The most common reason bath bombs expand too much is the mixture is too wet and the fizzing reaction is happening prematurely.
+- Trouble Shooting: The most common reason bath bombs expand too much is the mixture is too wet, and the fizzing reaction is happening prematurely.
 In addition, bath bomb mixtures can fizz prematurely due to moisture in the air.
-For example, if you make bath fizzies on a moist and rainy day, this can cause the bath fizzies to excessively expand and come out of the mold.
+For example, making bath fizzies on a moist and rainy day can cause the bath fizzies to excessively expand and come out of the mold.

 Donut Bath Bomb Molds